henrythasler/Leaflet.Geodesic/README.md

 Geodesic.setLatLngs([[berlin, losangeles, capetown]]);
 ```

-you can also draw independent lines within one geodesic object:
+You can also draw independent lines within one geodesic object:
 ```JavaScript
 var berlin = new L.LatLng(52.5, 13.35);
 var losangeles = new L.LatLng(33.82, -118.38);